charwick/helipad/README.md

 ## Version History

 * 0.5: Support for matching models, and the checkGrid class
-* 0.4: Basic graph and network functionality
-* 0.3: Improvements to goods API
-* 0.2: Abstraction of agent-type primitives
-* 0.1: Initial Github release
+* 0.4: Initial PyPI release